mobileprint/android-print-sdk/README.md

 Currently, to install the plugin, you need to download the source code and compile it into your application.

 1. Download the source code from [https://github.com/IPGPTP/DroidPrint/archive/master.zip](https://github.com/IPGPTP/DroidPrint/archive/master.zip).
-2. Unzip the source code into your project folder.
+2. Unzip the source code into the root of your project folder.
 3. Rename the folder from "DroidPrint-master" to "DroidPrint"
 4. Insert the following into your settings.gradle file (Located in the root directory of your app source) in your project at the end of the the 'include' line: